Esri/calcite-design-system/conventions/Accessibility/AccessibilityRoles.md

 ## 5. menubar

 The `menubar` role is a presentation of a menu that usually remains visible and usually is presented horizontally.
 Superclass role of `menu`, and related to `toolbar`.

-[Learn more about the menubar role](https://www.w3.org/TR/wai-aria-1.1/#menubar).
+Learn more about the menubar role on [W3C](https://www.w3.org/TR/wai-aria-1.1/#menubar) and [MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/menubar_role).

 ### Example